Randy Baker and Jenny McConnell Frederick, Co-Artistic Directors

 SCOTT MCCORMICK has appeared with Rorschach in 14 productions including: God of Vengeance, The Illusion, Ubu Roi, The Master and Margarita, After the Flood, Beard of Avon, The Skin of Our Teeth, Truth and Beauty Bombs: A Softer World and Neverwhere.
 A graduate of St. Mary’s College of Maryland a, Scott has been working professionally in DC as a stage and voice actor for a decade and a half.
 He has appeared on the stage for Woolly Mammoth, Studio, The Folger and Roundhouse.
 He appeared in Catalyst Theatre’s The Resistible Rise of Arturo Ui, which received a Best Ensemble Helen Hayes.
 He has worked for numerous smaller companies including, Project Y and Forum Theatres.
 Currently he works as a Director/Adapter/Narrator for GraphicAudio, an audiobook company which features full-casts, sound effects and musical scoring.
 He lives with his wife.

 DEBRA KIM SIVIGNY has been designing in the DC area for over a decade and is the resident faculty artist in the Theatre and Performance Studies department at Georgetown University.
-In addition to her set and costume design work at Rorschach, she has designed costumes for Theater J, Imagination Stage, Kennedy Center TYA, Woolly Mammoth, Young Playwrights Theatre, Shakespeare Theatre ACA, Colorado Shakespeare Festival, Everyman Theatre, Forum Theatre, WSC Avant Bard and The Hub.
+In addition to her set and costume design work at Rorschach – where she has designed Forgotten Kingdoms, Very Still and Hard to See, She Kills Monsters, Neverwhere, A Maze, After the Quake, Living Dead In Denmark, The Skin of Our Teeth, Birds, Monster, Fair Ladies at a Game of Poem Cards, The Scarlet Letter, After the Flood and The Illusion – she has designed costumes for Round House Theatre, Signature Theatre, Theater J, Imagination Stage, Kennedy Center TYA, Woolly Mammoth, Young Playwrights Theatre, Shakespeare Theatre ACA, Colorado Shakespeare Festival, Everyman Theatre, Forum Theatre, 1st Stage, WSC Avant Bard and The Hub.
+She is also a Producing Playwright with The Welders, and her world premiere of Hello, My Name Is… premiered in Fall of 2017.
 She is a member of USA 829.
 She has a BA in theatre design from Middlebury College and an MFA from the University of Maryland.

-CATHERINE TRIPP holds degrees from the University of Southern California and the University of St. Andrews (Scotland).
+CATHERINE TRIPP is a proud company member of Rorschach Theatre, where she directed Brainpeople and The Gallerist.
+She holds degrees from the University of Southern California and the University of St. Andrews (Scotland).
 In Scotland, she was the co-founder of the award winning company Third From the Left.
-Since returning to Washington, DC, she has worked with a number of companies around DC, including Venus Theatre, Hope Operas, Active Cultures and The Hub Theatre.
-Most recently, she directed the world premiere of Fengar Gael’s The Gallerist.
+Since returning to Washington, DC, she has worked with a number of companies around DC, including Spooky Action Theatre, Source Festival, Venus Theatre, Hope Operas, Active Cultures and The Hub Theatre.
+Most recently, she directed Jarry Inside Out at Spooky Action Theatre.

 YASMIN TUAZON has been a company member since 2006.
-Her Rorschach credits include God of Vengeance, The Illusion, J.B.,Fair Ladies At a Game of Poem Cards, References to Salvador Dali Make Me Hot, The Skin of Our Teeth, 1001Very Still and Hard to See.
+Her Rorschach credits include God of Vengeance, The Illusion, J.B.,Fair Ladies At a Game of Poem Cards, References to Salvador Dali Make Me Hot, The Skin of Our Teeth, 1001, Very Still and Hard to See and 410[GONE] .
 She has also worked with dog & pony dc, The Source Festival, Constellation Theatre, and Lean and Hungry Theater.
 When she’s not visible, she’s usually adapting scripts or playing dragons and western housewives for Graphic Audio.
 Now and then, she makes a short film with sock puppets.

 GRADY WEATHERFORD has been with Rorschach Theatre from the beginning – literally, he got invited to an early organization meeting by accident, and is sure he was only offered an audition because it would have been rude not to.
 Well he got cast in that first show, The Hairy Ape, and has been hanging around ever since.
 He has appeared in 12 rorschach production (favorites include The Beard of Avon, A Bright Room Called Day and Neverwhere) directed 4, video design for 2, and fight choreography for 9.
 His work has also been seen at The Olney Theatre, Theatre J, Round House Theatre, The Folger Theater, Catalyst Theater, Journeyman Theatre, Forum Theatre; Grady is the Director of Post Production at WILL Interactive, Inc. in Potomac, MD.